 Here’s the first one, I just used it on a JetBlue flight from New York to Anguilla.

-If you’re traveling as a couple, don’t book your seats right next to each other…
+When I was checking in, the flight attendant told me that if you’re traveling as a couple, don’t book your seats right next to each other…